ael-code/daikin-control/README.md

 ## Tested Hardware

-Throughout this document is to be considered valid for the following hardware configuration
+The API described by this document have been tested and seems to be working with firmware version from `1.4.3` to `3.3.1`.

+The following hardware configurations have been used for testing:

 ```
 ModelName:          Daikin Emura FTXG-L